 5 Types of Experiential Marketing and How to Apply Them to Real Estate

-There are five types of experiential marketing that we can later extrapolate for experiential real estate marketing, and also see if they can be applied after 2020, “the year of the mask”.
+We can later extrapolate five types of experiential marketing for experiential real estate marketing and see if they can be applied after 2020, “the year of the mask.”

 1) Education Based

-When you can teach something to your potential clients via classes, workshops, online courses, and more, you enable your business to connect with your target audience and provide value at the same time.
+When you can teach something to your potential clients via classes, workshops, online courses, and more, you enable your business to connect with your target audience and provide value simultaneously.

-Unfortunately, post 2020, some might prefer doing them online now, where some of the experiential effect will get lost.
+Unfortunately, post-2020, some might prefer doing them online now, where some experiential effects will get lost.

 2) One-Off Pop-Up Experiences or Events

 Remember the examples from the video above?
-These were one-off pop-up experiences and these are usually associated with experiential marketing.
+These were one-off pop-up experiences, usually associated with experiential marketing.

-Their common denominator is to break the typical daily routine of everyday life experiences of potential customers.
+Their common denominator is to break potential customers’ typical daily routine of everyday life experiences.

 How can this be applied to real estate marketing?